gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-gpgpu.md

 Ideally we'd just like to look at our data as a 1 dimensional array of positions, 1 dimensional array of line points etc. So we could just declare a texture to be Nx1.
-Unfortunately GPUs have a maximum dimension and that can be as lowe as 1024 or 2048.
-If the limit was 1024 and we needed 1025 values in our array we'd have to put the data in a texture like say 513x2.
+Unfortunately GPUs have a maximum dimension and that can be as low as 1024 or 2048.
+If the limit was 1024 and we needed 1025 values in our array we'd have to put the data in a texture like say 512x2.
 By putting the data in a square we won't hit the limit until we hit the maximum texture dimension squared.
 For a dimension limit of 1024 that would allow arrays of over 1 million values.